 There are some optional fields such as Cc, Bcc, Attachments, etc. to which you can specify the URL of the file and its name that you want to send with the email.

-Once your trigger and action gets successfully configured, click on the Save Changes button to save your journey.
-Then, click the Start Journey button to execute your journey.
+Once your trigger and action get successfully configured, click on the Save Changes button to save your journey.
+Then, click the Save & Start button to execute your journey.
 Now, send a new email to the connected Gmail account.
 The Get email trigger will keep searching for a new email received.
 If found, it will trigger the action configured.
 The Send email action will then send a copy of the received email to a specified email address.

 In case you want to make any changes in the Action or Trigger fields while a journey is in the executing state, first stop the journey execution, proceed with the changes, save them and restart the journey.